frankstepanski/fullstack-coding-bootcamp/frontend/2-CSS/readme.md

 }
 ```

 Media queries are defined in CSS by using the `@media` statement.
 In the parentheses, we can specify the dimensions of the view port that our styles will apply to.
-The value passed into the parentheses can be referred to as a **break point**.
+The value passed into the parentheses can be referred to as a <a href="https://blog.logrocket.com/css-breakpoints-responsive-design/">break point</a>.
 Typically, break points are set with a `min-width` or `max-width` value.
 Inside the curly braces, we style normally.

 #### Other Uses